en

 Each participant will receive a road book with the cycling route description and a wealth of practical and tourist information.
 Before departure, you will of course also receive the gpx routes that you can transfer to your GPS at home (Garmin or Wahoo).

-Is there a bike mechanic along on the trip and who is responsible for my safety?
+Is there a bike mechanic on the trip and who is responsible for my safety?

-Yes, during our adventure bike tours, there is always a professional bike mechanic along with a medical expert in our crew.
-We also work with local guides and staff who help us with logistics and culture.
+Yes, a dedicated bike mechanic travels with us and our crew is first-aid trained.
+Depending on the destination, a medical professional joins.
+We also work with local guides and staff who support logistics and cultural insights.

 What about my safety on the road?